Chase mortgage review

 - Prove that you are a US citizen or permanent resident.

 - Have a credit score of 620 or higher.

 - Be at least 18 years old.

-- Show documents to verify your employment, assets and income.
+- Provide documents to verify your employment, assets and income.

-- Pay stubs from the past several months
+- Proof of income covering the past several months

 - W2s and 1099s from the past two years